dylanrees/digiturf_lua/readme.txt

 SPACE TILES
        *Lava: Impassable.
 Chance of depopulation nearby.
 	*Cave: Chance of depopulate.
 Chance of spawning a new player.
+	 Metal Plate - Incredibly easy to steal.
+Good color stability.

 OTHER TILES
        *Chaos Tiles: Impassable.
 Greatly increase stability.